Population Ethics

 Valuetotal view = N * Q

-When making such comparisons between hypothetical worlds in population ethics, these worlds are often illustrated graphically.
+When comparing hypothetical worlds in population ethics, these worlds are often illustrated graphically.
 The width of the following graphs represents the number of people, and the height represents their average well-being level.
 Consequently, the graphs’ area—width times height—represents the total welfare in the hypothetical worlds.
 Illustrated graphically, worlds A and B are equally valuable, according to the total view, since their graphs have the same area.

 Total View